alyersin/property-management/docs/README.md

 # 📚 Home Admin Documentation

 > **Update – November 2025**
-> Documentation has been refreshed to reflect the removal of tenant management and the new `financial_records` schema.
+> Documentation has been refreshed to reflect the removal of tenant management and the new utility-focused `expenses` schema.
 Legacy guides remain for historical purposes and are annotated where applicable.

 This directory contains all documentation for the Home Admin property management system, organized by category.